 A drinking fountain was provided following a request in June 1922 from the Newport Trades Council.
 The Parks Committee agreed that this be done as soon as possible.

+It was reported in January 1921 that an "old shelter" was blown down in a gale and completely wrecked.
 In October 1923 the Committee agreed that a shelter and urinal be erected on the western side of the Transporter Bridge anchorage.
 The Borough Engineer reported in January 1924 that construction of the shelter had started.
 In November of that year the Committee accepted an offer from the Public Works Committee to rent (for one shilling per year) a strip of land on the south side of the eastern anchorage of the Transporter Bridge, where a lean-to shelter could be built against the wall of the anchorage site.